Schedule Your Complimentary Consultation

 Can IV vitamin C cure cancer?

-IV vitamin C is not considered a cure for cancer.
-It is used as a supportive therapy within a comprehensive treatment approach.
+IV vitamin C is not considered a cure.
+It is used as supportive care within a comprehensive plan.

 Most patients tolerate it well.
-Some report increased energy or a sense of well-being following treatment.
+Some report increased energy or improved well-being.

-Some patients notice improvements in energy or symptoms within weeks, though responses vary.
+Some individuals report changes in energy within weeks; responses vary.

 Why Patients Choose Utopia Cancer Center